CP1401/Practicals/prac_07/README.md

 In [Prac 3](../prac_03/README.md#4-dog-years) you wrote a program to calculate a dog's age in dog years.
 Rewrite this program using a function for the conversion.
-Write a main function that repeatedly asks the user for an age in human years until the user enters a negative number.
+Write a main function that repeatedly asks the user for an age in human years, then displays it in dog years until the user enters a negative number.
+Don't do any error checking on this age.

 Here's the calculation part already:
 ```python